 In connection with Athabasca's operations, Athabasca will incur abandonment and reclamation costs for surface leases, wells and associated pads with proved and probable reserves, interconnecting flowlines, trunk lines, central processing facilities and all related infrastructure facilities and pipelines.
 Athabasca budgets for and recognizes as a liability the estimated present value of the future decommissioning liabilities associated with its property, plant and equipment.
 Athabasca's overall abandonment and reclamation costs include all costs associated with the process of restoring a property that has been disturbed by oil and gas activities to the standard imposed by the applicable government or regulatory authorities.
 These costs were estimated using, amongst other things, Athabasca's experience conducting abandonment and reclamation programs, previous actual costs incurred and published industry information.
 Athabasca reviews suspended or standing wells for reactivation, recompletion or sale and conducts systematic abandonment programs for those wells that do not meet its criteria.
 A portion of Athabasca's liability issues are retired every year and facilities are decommissioned when all the wells producing to them have been abandoned.
 All of Athabasca's liability reduction programs take into account seasonal access, high priority and stakeholder issues, requirements of applicable laws and opportunities for multi-location programs to reduce costs.
 There are no unusually significant abandonment and reclamation costs associated with our properties with attributed reserves.
-See "Other Oil and Gas Information - Liege Area Abandonment and Reclamation Obligations" for a discussion of certain abandonment and reclamation liabilities associated with properties with no attributed reserves.

-The future net revenues disclosed in this Annual Information Form are based on the McDaniel Report and contain an allowance for abandonment and reclamation costs for wells and facilities with reserves associated with the Light Oil,
+The future net revenues disclosed in this Revised Annual Information Form are based on the Independent Report and contain an allowance for abandonment and reclamation costs for wells and facilities with reserves associated with the Light Oil, Leismer, Hangingstone and Corner assets.

-Leismer, Hangingstone and Corner assets; however, such amount did not include an allowance for Athabasca's inactive assets that are geographically disconnected from the active properties where reserves have been assigned.
 The future net revenue disclosures contained in the Independent Report also includes reclamation and abandonment costs associated with future development wells and facilities which were not included in the Company's consolidated financial statements.
-The McDaniel Report deducted an aggregate of \$0.9 billion (undiscounted) and \$82 million (10% discount) for abandonment and reclamation costs of wells and facilities with proved and probable reserves.
+The Independent Report deducted an aggregate of \$0.96 billion (undiscounted) and \$65 million (10% discount) for abandonment and reclamation costs of wells and facilities with proved and probable reserves.